-- Members are expected to live into the Rule of St. Benedict through daily prayer, meditation, study, and work for the Companions of St. Luke and their church communities. - Members are encouraged to participate in the online prayer services offered by the community at least once a week. - Members are expected to participate in our online Chapter meetings that are presented at least three times a year. - Members will be asked to assist in doing the work of the community.
-Those in formation will need to obtain permission from their formation guide before beginning the work. - Members will be asked to support the community financially.
+- Members are expected to live into the Rule of St. Benedict through daily prayer, meditation, and study, and to read our Constitution and Customary. - Members are encouraged to participate at least once a week in online prayer services offered by the community. - Members are expected to participate in our online Chapter meetings that are held at least three times a year. - Members will be asked to assist in doing the work of the community.
+Those in formation will need to obtain permission from their formation guide before beginning the work. - Members are expected to become familiar with the CSL's safe community procedures and to complete required training offered by Praesidium and coordinated by a CSL professed member. - Members will be asked to support the community financially.
 No set amount or percentage of income is demanded nor expected.
 Each member determines the amount to be given over the course of the year.
 Pledges are held in confidence.
 Financial issues that may limit or prevent giving should be discussed in confidence with the superior.